yashmadan123/MCW-Migrating-SQL-databases-to-Azure/Whiteboard design session/WDS trainer guide - Migrating SQL databases to Azure.md

 2. What would you recommend for addressing the latency issues experienced by gamers from other regions of the world?

-   To address the latency issues reported by gamers, they should look at deploying their services to multiple regions around the globe.
-By deploying closer to where gamers are, they can reduce the latency they experience when accessing the online gaming services.
+   To address the latency issues reported by gamers, they should look at using multiple regions around the globe.
+By deploying their services closer to where players are, they can reduce the latency they experience when accessing the online gaming services.

 3. How should the ability to scale gaming services up or down be handled?